JerinFrancisA/flutter_otp/README.md

 }
 ```

 >NOTE: 1.
-10 digit phoneNumber should be passed
+10 digit phoneNumber should be passed.
 >      2. parameter "messageText" is optional.
-This is used to customize message text.
 By default the message text is "Your OTP is : XXXX".
 If "messageText" parameter is passed then message is sent as "<messageText> XXXX".

 2. resultChecker() which takes the OTP entered by the user as a parameter.
 The function returns true if OTP is matched, else false is returned.